ethersphere/bee-docs/docs/installation/bee-clef.md

 To install clef for Swarm mainnet, change `BEE_CLEF_CHAIN_ID` to be `100` in order to interact with the XDAI network.
 For testnet, use chain id `5`.

-For a normal installation using a package manger, this should be the only configuration changes necessary to start using Bee Clef.
+For a normal installation using a package manager, this should be the only configuration changes necessary to start using Bee Clef.

 ### Interact With Bee Clef